-Based on the results of this test program, a re-test is not required.
-The next required test will be a Hg LEE 30-boiler operating day test scheduled for the fourth quarter of 2020.
+Based on the results of this test program, it is believed that a re-test is not required.
+The next required test will be a Hg LEE 30-boiler operating day test scheduled for the fourth quarter of 2021.

 5.7 RESULTS OF AUDIT SAMPLES